probablyanasian/Learn-Python/README.md

 1. Install [Python 3.x](https://www.python.org/downloads/).
 Whichever is the latest version of Python 3.
 1. Install [Git](https://git-scm.com/downloads), if you haven't already.
    - Or download as a zip, however updates will be harder to get.
 1. Install an editor that you'd be comfortable using.
 Ex.
-VS Code
+VS Code, PyCharm
 1. Clone the repository `git clone https://www.github.com/probablyanasian/Learn-Python`
 1. Open up Ch1-Types/1-types.py in your editor and you're ready to start learning!
    - You might want to also read the Introduction